 Stovetop Pot Method

-- In a heavy bottom pan, add ghee into the pot, once hot, add shredded lauki/bottle gourd, and fry them in the ghee for about 2-3 minutes.
+- In a heavy-bottomed pan, add ghee to the pot.
+Once hot, add shredded lauki, and saute in the ghee for about 2-3 minutes.

-- Next, add milk, and almond powder.
+- Next, add whole milk, and almond powder.
 Give a quick stir.

 - Cook on a medium flame for about 10 to 12 minutes till the milk thickens or till the gourd is fully cooked, stirring occasionally.

-Serve Lauki ki Kheer or Payasam warm or chilled.
+Serve lauki ki kheer warm or chilled for any special occasion or during festivals.
 I prefer lauki kheer when it is chilled.

 Variations & Tips